The Basics: Overview

-Some developmental milestones are related to your child’s behavior and learning, and others are about physical changes to your child’s body.
+Some developmental milestones are related to your child’s behavior and learning, and others are about physical changes in your child’s body.

-What are some of the changes I might see in my child’s feelings, relationships, and behavior?
+What are some changes I might see in my child’s feelings, relationships, and behavior?

 - More interest in their looks and clothes